 - Ultra-low temperature laboratory has a dilution refrigerator, 3He and 4He cryostats and microwave sources to study quantum phenomena in nano and microscale devices, superconducting qubits, nanostructrures and quantum fluids and solids.

-- Magnetic material laboratory conducts research on amorphous magnetic thin films and fiber optical sensors.
+- The Magnetic material laboratory conducts research on amorphous magnetic thin films and fiber optical sensors.

-- Surface science laboratory has scanning probe microscopy to study surface structure interfaces at the atomic level.
+- The Surface science laboratory has a scanning probe microscopy to study surface structure interfaces at the atomic level.

 Particle Physics Facilities:

-Detector development laboratory provides experimental support for an international research program in nonaccelerator particle and nuclear physics performing tests of invariance principles, conservation laws, and neutrino oscillations.
+The Detector Development Laboratory provides experimental support for an international research program in non-accelerator nuclear and particle physics, including measurements of neutrino properties, tests of conservation laws, and searches for rare interactions.

 General Support Facilities: